yazgb/PopularMovies2/README.md

-# Udacity Android Developer Nanodegree
+# Udacity Android Developer Nanodegree Program

-## Project: Popular Movies - Stage 1
+## Project: Popular Movies - Stage 2
-An Android app that allows users to discover the most popular movies playing and highest rated movies.
+An Android app that allows users to discover the most popular movies playing, highest rated movies, mark your favorites movies, read reviews and watch trailers.

 ## Note:
 You will need to request an API Key from https://www.themoviedb.org/.